-The Sakhalin-2 LNG expansion project is the best and most economically sound way to strengthen Russia's presence on the world LNG market.
+The Sakhalin-2 Train 3 project is considered the best and most economically sound way to strengthen Russia's presence on the world LNG market.

-In 2016 the company started ESHIA process due to Train 3 project that will continue in 2017.
+In 2016 the company started ESHIA process due to the Train 3 project that is expected to be continued in 2019.
+Public consultations will be organised accordingly (for more details please see the Train 3 PCDP when developed).